Abigail-GIT/Find-My-BMI/README.md

 On the second page, the user will then have the option to go to a third page that describes several ways to achieve their preferred BMI.
 Throughout the program, the user will have the option to navigate between pages as they please.
 The user does not need to provide their height and weight to use the program and learn about body mass index.

-## Classes

-- User Class: Represents a person with a height and weight.
-This class has getter and setter mehods for both of those user attributes.
-- BMICalculator: This class is resposible for two methods; calculating the BMI and the BMI Category based on the input derived from the User Object.
-- App Class: This class uses the data from the BMICalculator Class to return a BMI and BMI Category in the graphic user interface, and implements methods to open a second and third window for the user to learn more information.

-## How to Use

-In order to run the program, verify that Java is installed on your device.
-The user must run the application on the App.java file.

 ## Presentation
 https://www.canva.com/design/DAGk0P1l3-k/ScNlr8Sc3h7Lqj9PIIqzDg/edit?utm_content=DAGk0P1l3-k&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton